emu-russia/dmgcpu/Readme.md

 From experience - frequent renaming of signals also contributes to various errors and confusion.

 Renaming a signal does not make it work differently :smiley:

-EDIT: This is the last project in which I accept signal name corrections.
-All subsequent ones will have a big sign at the beginning that signal corrections are not accepted.